-Use a T25 TORX wrench to remove the brake caliper from the fork or frame.
+Remove the brake caliper from the fork or frame.

 Remove the caliper mounting bracket and hardware from the caliper then set them aside in the order that they were removed.

 Use needle nose pliers to remove the E-clip from the pad retention bolt.